mschuessler/mschuessler.github.io/_posts/2014-11-6-HCI Links.md

 <blockquote class="twitter-tweet" lang="en"><p>Top HCI publications according to Google&#39;s 2014 Scholar metrics <a href="http://t.co/1VcspEIjBI">http://t.co/1VcspEIjBI</a></p>&mdash; Jakub Dostal (@jakubdostal) <a href="https://twitter.com/jakubdostal/status/484806076253372416">July 3, 2014</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 # Visualization of Emerging HCI Topics
 In case you wanted to know where current HCI research is heading, you might want to take a look at this [visual map of popular and unpopular topics at CHI in the last years](http://www.researchperspectives.org/CHI_Topics/#TrendMap)

 # The who-is-who game
-The HCI giants on whos shoulder you might stand on one day can be found [here](http://www.hcibib.org/authors.html).
-I also like to got through the affiliations of [CHI](http://dl.acm.org/event.cfm?id=RE151) to get an idea which Labs currently growing strong.
+The HCI giants on who's shoulder you might stand on one day can be found [here](http://www.hcibib.org/authors.html).
+I also like to go through the affiliations of all [CHI](http://dl.acm.org/event.cfm?id=RE151) publications to get an idea which Labs currently growing strong.
 Of course this work for UIST and so on as well.

-Update: RObert just told me that there is a [CHI ranking for German HCI Labs](https://hci.rwth-aachen.de/chi-ranking)
+Update: Robert just told me that there is a [CHI ranking for German HCI Labs](https://hci.rwth-aachen.de/chi-ranking)